 Unlike braces, teeth aligners don’t have to be tightened during appointments.
-Instead, our Invisalign dentists will monitor your progress before giving you the next set of aligners in your series.
+Instead, our Invisalign dentist will monitor your progress before giving you the next set of aligners in your series.
 Each set will bring you closer to a beautiful healthy smile.

 4. Smile with Confidence

 It’s never too late to straighten your teeth.
 While many teenagers take advantage of metal braces to straighten their teeth, it’s less common for adults to go that route.
-If you think you would feel self-conscious about having metal on your teeth, ask our dentists if Invisalign is right for you.
+If you think you would feel self-conscious about having metal on your teeth, ask our dentist if Invisalign is right for you.

 Many of our patients appreciate thatare subtle enough to go unnoticed by family members, friends, and co-workers.